janicem66/147-republican-traitors/README.md

 2. CSV of all contributors to the traitors, raw data - 147_contributors.csv
 3. CSV of sorted top list of all contributors - 147_contributors_top_list.csv

+Contributions data is not available for newly elected members of Congress.

 ## The Mission

 To make sure these traitors lose their positions in Congress.

 1. Contact the traitors - make your voice be heard
 2. Contact contributors - make them pledge to not fund these traitors